fun-zoological-computing/LearningGitGitHub/quiz.md

-## In contrast to other machine learning algorithms:
+## In contrast to other machine learning algorithms, genetic algorithms are more suited to what?:
+* Function optimization.
+* Offline and or Online Function optimization (correct).
+* Offline classification.
+* offline Regression of non-linear functions
+* Gradient descent
+* Stochastic Gradient Descent.
 *
 ## Meta learning or learning to learn describes:
 * Tuning one machine learning techniques meta parameters, with a different machine learning algorithm.